 With the signing of the Nazi-Soviet Pact (1939) Hitler had secured a guarantee of non-intereference as he and Stalin secretly divided much of eastern Europe between themselves.
 Germany could then turn its sights on Western Europe without fearing Soviet intervention.

-With the Soviet Union agreeing not to fight and to partition Poland, the German army could quickly turn its sights on the rest of Europe.
-In April 1940 the Germans invaded Denmark and Norway.
-One month later, on May 10, 1940, the Germans launched an invasion of Holland, Belgium, Luxembourg and France.
-Jews from those countries, as well German Jews who had sought refuge there -- such as the family of Anne Frank who had come from Frankfurt, Germany to Amsterdam, Holland in 1933 – were now trapped by the Nazis and subject to severe anti-Semitic restrictions.
-The Nazis then began the systematic capture and deportation of all Jews to ghettos, transit camps and ultimately to death camps that were built in the East.
+In April 1940, the Germans invaded Denmark and Norway.
+A month later, on May 10, 1940, they launched an invasion of Holland, Belgium, Luxembourg and France.
+Jews from each of those countries and German Jews who had sought refuge there -- such as the family of Anne Frank who had come from to Amsterdam in 1933 – were now trapped by the Nazis and subject to severe anti-Semitic restrictions.

 Soon, the Nazis then began the systematic capture and deportation of all Jews to ghettos, transit camps and ultimately to death camps.